esysss/From-XAI-Driven/README.md

-# Process Mining of Surrogate Decision Paths for Clinical Explainability
+# From XAI-Driven Decision Paths to Processes: Mining and Clustering Decision Paths for Interpretable Kidney Transplant Prediction

 This repository contains the implementation for the paper _"Process Mining of Surrogate Decision Paths for Clinical Explainability"_.
 The goal of this project is to extract, cluster, and analyze decision paths from surrogate models trained to approximate black-box machine learning models used in kidney transplant outcome prediction.